- 3D Blu-ray playback

 VR mode able to track the player in any pose, anywhere in a big, designated area

 every display consists of pixels – tiny, densely packed “bulps”.
-If their density is not big enough, the display produces blurry visuals.
-In the worst case you can see every pixel individually.
+If their density is not big enough, you can see every pixel individually.

 a technique thanks to which it is possible to see images in 3D.
 Its principles are described here.